dotnet/dotnet-monitor/documentation/learningPath/collectionrules.md

 ### General

+This section pertains to collection rules as a whole - the following sections provide more specific information about working with specific components of collection rules.

+Collection rules are written in configuration by the user and

 A lot of set-up and registration takes place here; if adding a new trigger/action, it needs to be registered here https://github.com/dotnet/dotnet-monitor/blob/ac10d93babcc5388a3c19d19e6c58258c2e21eb8/src/Tools/dotnet-monitor/ServiceCollectionExtensions.cs#L100